 Instead of chasing signers around the building, procurement executives can send, track, receive and access documents from anywhere.
 Even if managers are working remotely, the approval process isn’t held up, as documents can be signed electronically.

-Of course, documentation in the procurement process can use a range of file formats, but SigningHub supports open standards, which means that everything from purchase orders to invoices can be automatically converted into PDF/A format.
-This also means documents are secure and valid in the long term and not locked to any particular vendor format.
+Of course, documentation in the procurement process can use various file formats.
+SigningHub supports open standards, meaning everything from purchase orders to invoices can be automatically converted into PDF/A format.
+It also ensures documents are secure and valid in the long term and not locked to any particular vendor format.